SmartMonkey-git/AKI_Detection/README.md

 ## Getting started

 Most of the definitions of AKI use a basline creatinine value.
 This value is individual for each patient and can depend on diffent factors.
 Using the **aki_baseline_calculation.py** you are able to calculate those values.
 Most of the definitions use age, gender and ethnicity of the patient.
 Using the basline you are able to generate aki incidences for time series data.
-Import one of the __aki_detection.py__ files and pass the time series plus your your baseline.
+Import one of the __aki_detection.py__ scripts and pass the time series plus your creatinine baseline.

 Your input table needs to be a pandas dataframe and might differ a little bit for the different definitions.
 However for the RIFLE definition it should look like this: